rastereo/webletter-front/README.md

   <img src="https://i.ibb.co/KDVGPtt/2.png" alt="Image 2" width="400" border="0" />
 </div>

-Webletter is a web application designed to serve as a library for HTML emails.
-It allows users to search emails by sender name, subject, language, and date, as well as to view each email in detail.
+WebLetter is a web application for browsing a catalog of ready-made HTML emails.
+It provides a user-friendly interface for searching emails by sender name, subject, language, and date, as well as viewing each email in detail.
+This makes it especially useful for marketers and other professionals involved in email campaigns.

 ## 🔧Installation